ZaneA23/GitHub/README.md

-# GitHub
+# GitHub Demo
+## GitHub Subheading
-My First Git Experience sheesh
+My First Git Experience to demonstrate the knowledge in Git and GitHub